hpc-carpentry/hpc-chapel/_episodes/05-loops.md

 >> chpl base_solution.chpl -o base_solution
 >> ./base_solution
 ~~~
-{:.input}
+{: .bash}

 ~~~
 The simulation will consider a matrix of 100 by 100 elements, it will run up to 500 iterations, or until the largest difference in temperature between iterations is less than 0.0001.
 You are interested in the evolution of the temperature at the position (1,100) of the matrix...

 and here we go...
 Temperature at iteration 0: 25.0